4 reasons for taking out a home equity loan

-Home equity loans are gaining traction because they’re an easy way for you to get money quickly with an excellent rate.
-They can allow you to pay off debts, make home improvements and finance new purchases.
+A home equity loan is an easy way for you to get money quickly with a low rate.
+It can allow you to payoff debts, make home improvements and finance new purchases.

 For every good home equity decision, there are just as many bad decisions.
-This guide takes a look at ways you can use home equity to help you stay financially secure, without the fear of losing your home.
+Take a look at ways you can use home equity to help you stay financially secure, without the fear of losing your home.

-Here are five of the best reasons to take out a loan against your home equity.
+Here are four of the best reasons to take out a loan against your home equity.

-Taking out a loan against home equity can be a smart move when you’re ready to plan renovations that will improve your home’s value.
+Taking out a loan from your home equity can be a smart move when you’re ready to plan renovations that will improve your home’s value.
 It’s also a great way to get more enjoyment out of your home.

-Home improvements are the number one[i] use for home equity loans and home equity lines of credit because improvements can lead to better long-term investments.
-You may also be able to take advantage of recent increases in property values, which would provide you with even more borrowing opportunities.
-You may also be able to deduct your interest payments at tax time.
-Consult your tax advisor for more information.
+Home improvements are a top use for a home equity loan and home equity line of credit because improvements can lead to better long-term investments.
+You may also be able to take advantage of increased property values, which would provide you with even more borrowing opportunities.
+You may also be able to deduct your interest payments at tax time if you used the funds from a home equity loan for renovations.
+Consult a tax advisor for more information about this opportunity.

-The primary consideration when turning your equity into a home improvement is to keep renovation costs within the scope of your project so that they result in an increase in your home’s value.
+The primary consideration when using your equity for a home improvement is to keep renovation costs within the scope of your project so that they result in an increase in your home’s value.

 Home equity loans are becoming a popular option for funding education because the interest rate can sometimes be lower than student loans.
 You also have the potential to borrow more.
-This gives many families an easier way to pay for their own and their children’s education.
-You may also be able to deduct your interest payments at tax time, consult your tax advisor about your specific tax situation.
+This gives many families an easier way to pay education expenses for multiple family members.

 It is important to note that some parents may not want to finance their kid’s education if it would harm their overall financial security.
 Using home equity to fund education may be a good idea for some, but it can be perilous if you’re approaching retirement.

-Tapping equity can help you pay for fun life events or get you back on your feet when facing unexpected expenses.
-Your home equity can help you avoid running up credit cards or taking on other high-interest debt.
-In addition, home equity loans typically come with manageable APRs compared to unsecured loans, and some lenders, like Discover Home Loans, don’t charge application, origination, or appraisal fees, and no cash is required at closing.
+Tapping into equity can help you pay for life events or get you back on your feet when facing unexpected expenses.
+A home equity loan can help you avoid running up credit cards or taking on other high-interest debt.
+In addition, they typically come with manageable APRs compared to unsecured loans, and some lenders, like Discover® Home Loans, don’t charge application, origination, or appraisal fees, and no cash is required at closing.